rareseanu/OutlookEmailProcessor/README.md

 Depending on the user's needs, special fields can also be added/modified:

 * Declare regex literal \for that specific field inside `src/taskpane/taskpane.js`.
-* Add it to the `regexMap` dictionary, inside `src/taskpane/taskpane.js` line 50.
+* Add it to the `regexMap` dictionary, inside `src/taskpane/taskpane.js` line 48.
-* Add the field to the replace function, inside `src/taskpane/taskpane.js` line 76.
+* Add the field to the replace function, inside `src/taskpane/taskpane.js` line 74.

-// TODO
-Unit testing
-year-month-day format